fpclass/lecture-correct-compiler/README.md

-# lecture13
+# Lecture: Equational reasoning (cont.)

-Code shown in the thirteenth lecture.
+Code shown in the second lecture on equational reasoning.